RAYEN: Imposition of Hard Convex Constraints on Neural Networks: Conclusion and Future work

 This work presented RAYEN, a framework to impose hard convex constraints on the output or latent variable of a neural network.
 RAYEN is able to guarantee by construction the satisfaction of any combination of linear, convex quadratic, SOC, and LMI constraints.
 When applied to approximate the solution of constrained optimization problems, RAYEN showcases computation times between 20 and 7468 times faster than state-of-the-art algorithms, while guaranteeing the satisfaction of the constraints at all times and obtaining a loss very close to the optimal one.

-Future work includes the incorporation of more types of convex constraints, like for example exponential cone constraints.
+Future work includes the application of RAYEN to non-fixed convex constraints (Section~\ref{subsec:non_fixed_constraints}), and the incorporation of more types of convex constraints (such as, for example, exponential cone constraints).
 RAYEN could still be used for any convex constraint as long as the corresponding $\kappa_{\square}$ for that constraint can be found.
 Even if an analytic solution for $\kappa_{\square}$ does not exist, one could always leverage implicit layers that find the roots of nonlinear equations~\cite{poli2021torchdyn} to numerically find it.
 We also plan to study how RAYEN could be used to impose generic nonconvex constraints~\cite{beucler2021enforcing,donti2021dc3} (via, e.g., sequential convexification), to impose Lipschitz constraints~\cite{pauli2022neural}, to impose generic matrix manifolds constraints~\cite{lezcano2019trivializations}, or leveraged for safe robot control~\cite{xiao2023barriernet}.